Meet Our Veterinarians

 Pamela Fandrich, DVM

 Dr. Pam has lived in the Savannah area since she was 6 months old.
 Growing up in Richmond Hill, her love for horses led her to become a veterinarian.
 Dr. Pam graduated from Armstrong State College in 1986 with a Bachelor of Science in Biology, then went on to the University of Georgia College of Veterinary Medicine, graduating with her doctorate in 1990.
 Dr. Pam has practiced small animal medicine in Savannah ever since, except for a few years spent in South Korea working for the U.S. Army as a small animal veterinarian on two bases there.
 She became a certified veterinary acupuncturist in 2009 after completing study at The Chi Institute in Reddick, FL., and uses acupuncture as another tool to improve the lives of her patients.
-Dr. Pam loves spending time with her large family (including her three Whippets, Chihuahua, Border Collie, and two cats), and doing anything outdoors.
+Dr. Pam loves spending time with her large family (including her dogs and cats), and doing anything outdoors.